DevCycleHQ/devcycle-docs/docs/home/feature-management/features-and-variables/metrics-and-analysis/creating-and-managing-metrics.md

 ## Creating a Metric

-To create a Metric, navigate to the Metrics page as noted above, and click "Create a Metric".
+To create a Metric, navigate to the Metrics page as noted above, and click "Create a Metric"

 ![Image of Metrics page with arrow pointing towards create button and tab](/june-2022-metrics-section.png)